 What is the legal sports betting age in Iowa?

 The minimum age required to bet on sports in the state of Iowa is 21 years of age.

 Do I have to live in Iowa to make a bet?

-No, the sports betting options in the state of Iowa are not limited to residents of the state, as creating an account can be done from anywhere.
-You will have to be physically in the state before you can make a wager, and geolocation services will have to track your physical location.
+No, the sports betting options in the state of Iowa are not limited to residents of the state.
+Creating an account can be done from anywhere.
+However, you will have to be physically in the state before you can make a wage.
+Geolocation services track your physical location.